Izysoft-lab/izy3s/README.md

  * **document** : Text of the document to be annotated

-**Quand vous faites unes annotation, les labels dans le texte annoté ayant dans les concepts dans l'ontologie sont dans la balise  \<strong>**
+**When you make an annotation, the labels in the annotated text having the concepts in the ontology are in the  \<strong>**